mgrauer/booklist/index.md

 * The Diary of a CEO: The 33 Laws of Business and Life, by Steven Barlett, 2023; Audiobook `4`
 * The E-Myth Revisited: Why Most Small Businesses Don't Work and What to Do About It, by Michael E Gerber, 2009; Audiobook `4`
 * Making Numbers Count: The Art and Science of Communicating Numbers, by Chip Heath and Karla Starr, 2002; Audiobook `4`
+* 12 Rules for Life: An Antidote to Chaos, by Jordan Peterson, 2018; Audiobook `4`
 * To Sell Is Human: The Surprising Truth About Moving Others, by Daniel Pink, 2013; 272p `3`

 Did Not Finish